I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 See how that works?
 Just make sure you can deliver on the promise.

 If you have a large mailing list, use that asset to your advantage.
 People like to join their peers — they don’t want to feel like they’re “the first.”
-Consequently, you can eliminate an obstacle by demonstrating that lots of their peers already have joined your mailing list.
+Consequently, you can eliminate an obstacle by demonstrating that lots of their peers have already have joined your mailing list.

 It might look like this: